brickastley/bg3-nuzlocke/README.md

 	- BOOOAL
 	- Bernard
 	- Filro the Forgotten
+   	- Inquisitor W'wargaz
-- Your final score is the number of long rests you have taken; lower scores are better scores, like golf.
+- Your final score is the total number of party members & hirelings still alive, minus the number of long rests you have taken; higher scores are better.